3 Strategies to Help You Identify Upsell Opportunities Using Salesforce

 That means growing sales revenue isn’t always about capturing new customers but capturing new business in the form of upselling.

 Upsell opportunities are the lifeblood of account-based selling.
-Whether you’re working with a current customer to provide more value, or you’re finding ways to boost your current deal and grow opportunity size, upselling is a must.
+Whether you’re working with a current customer to provide more value, or you’re finding ways to boost your current deal and grow opportunity size, using an account plan to upsell is a must.

 And yet, to say that many customers focus too much on new customer acquisition (with those higher CAC) and not enough on upselling opportunities is an understatement.